 Knowing Where To Hit

-You may be wondering what I'm talking about when I say that.
-This refers to a consulting joke that I've been carrying around for a while from one of my ex-bosses.
+Well, this saying refers to a consulting joke that I've been carrying around for a while from one of my ex-bosses.
 Very wise man and a good friend.

 One day, a consultant was called by the locomotive engineer to examine a locomotive that was making a loud noise.
 The staff couldn't figure out what was causing it.